J-Yash/neuron/_posts/2020-06-30-Stoic-Musings-Archive.md

 ---
 ![]({{ site.baseurl }}/images/stoic-musings-archive.jpg "Image Credit: Dariusz Sankowski from Unsplash")

-This is the archive for my Stoic Musings challenge, inspired by the book "The Daily Stoic" by Ryan Holiday and Stephen Hanselman, where I take a quote from the book and reflect on it, every day.
+This is the archive for my Stoic Musings challenge, inspired by the book "The Daily Stoic" by Ryan Holiday and Stephen Hanselman, where I take a quote from the book and reflect on it, every day for 366 days.

 - July 1, 2020 - [My Stoic Musings 001 - Some words about control](https://medium.com/@jyash/my-stoic-musings-001-some-words-about-control-c7b48e45017e)
 - July 2, 2020 - [My Stoic Musings 002 - Education will set us free](https://medium.com/@jyash/my-stoic-musings-002-education-will-set-us-free-2f8207c8b2eb)